ks8oh8/WorkingWithMe/README.md

 ### Solutions oriented

 * It is my goal to bring solutions and mitigation strategies when I bring a problem to the table.
 Granted, this isn't always possible—sometimes information must flow regardless of how prepared we are.
+But when and where possible I wouold deeply appreciate it if you would do the same.

-* I am always down to partner with anyone on a solution, but I deeply appreciate when people show up with ideas or strategies of their own!
+* I am always down to partner with anyone on a solution, no matter how raw the issue.

 ### Trust
 * But verify.
 I don't want to micromanage.
 As such, I will always be clear about what I need, the guardrails, and the desired outcome(s) as well as what information I need to understand that things are on track and healthy.